perladvent/perldotcom/content/article/_pub_2005_03_24_perl_dns.md

 {
+   "draft" : null,
+   "thumbnail" : "/images/_pub_2005_03_24_perl_dns/111-auto_windows.gif",
    "image" : null,
-   "authors" : [
+   "description" : "Driving Windows DNS Server If you happen to manage a DNS server running on Windows 2000 or Windows 2003 with more than just a couple of dozen resource records on it, you've probably already hit the limits of the MMC...", "authors" : [
       "thomas-herchenroeder"
    ],
-   "thumbnail" : "/images/_pub_2005_03_24_perl_dns/111-auto_windows.gif",
-   "categories" : "Windows",
-   "description" : "Driving Windows DNS Server If you happen to manage a DNS server running on Windows 2000 or Windows 2003 with more than just a couple of dozen resource records on it, you've probably already hit the limits of the MMC...", "title" : "Automating Windows (DNS) with Perl", "slug" : "/pub/2005/03/24/perl_dns",
-   "tags" : [
+   "title" : "Automating Windows (DNS) with Perl", "tags" : [
       "dns-updates-with-perl",
       "dnscmd",
       "windows-automation"
    ],
+   "slug" : "/pub/2005/03/24/perl_dns",
    "date" : "2005-03-24T00:00:00-08:00",
-   "draft" : null
+   "categories" : "Windows"
 }